Fardin7864/house-hunter-client/readme.md

 ```
 ### About the Project

-This project is a MERN STACK House Sell Or Rent Related website with a clean and modern design that includes various components, such as a responsive navbar, a slider, modern footer, a contact form, and more.
-It was developed using Reactjs, TailwindCSS, css and also many other react npm packages making it easy to customize and adapt to different needs.
+<p>This project is a MERN STACK House Sell Or Rent Related website with a clean and modern design that includes various components, such as a responsive navbar, a slider, modern footer, a contact form, and more.
+It was developed using Reactjs, TailwindCSS, css and also many other react npm packages making it easy to customize and adapt to different needs.</p>

 ### Project Extra Work Or Features